jon-chun/openface-analysis/README.md

 - OpenFaceAim2a: It conducts analysis relating to Aim2a, mostly modelling.
 Will utilize "cp_long.csv".
 - OpenFaceAim2b: It conducts analysis relating to Aim2b.
 Will utilize "cp_joined.csv" and "cp_long.csv".

-Files that are related to descriptive statistics.
+Files that are related to descriptive statistics:
 - OpenFaceDeStatCTQ: This runs descriptive statistics on CTQ data.
 Should be run directly after OpenFaceProgress.
 Does not change data in any way.
 - OpenFaceDeStatCort: This runs descriptive statistics on the cortisol data.
 Should be run directly after OpenFaceProgress.
 Does not change data in any way.
 - OpenFaceDeStatFacial: This runs descriptive statistics on the facial expression data.
 Should be run directly after OpenFaceProgress.
 Does not change data in any way.